-Thanks to its fascinating contrasts, Key West inspired famous people like Ernest Hemingway, Tennessee Williams, Elizabeth Bishop, Robert Frost and Jimmy Buffett.
-The city offers different art galleries and museums: Hemingway’s house, home to one of America’s most honored authors, he lived and wrote here for more than ten years; Audubon House & Tropical Gardens and the Key West Art & History Museum where the local culture is preserved through exhibiting and displaying of art, architecture and history.
-All these attractions can be easily visited with public transportation, taxis, tour trains, bicycles or by foot.
+Hemingway’s house, for example, is a celebration of one of the most honoured American authors.
+Hemingway lived and wrote here for more than ten years.
+In addition, the Audubon House & Tropical Gardens and the Key West Art & History Museum showcase the local culture through art, architecture and historical objects.
+In addition, all these attractions can be easily visited with public transportation, taxis, tour trains, bicycles or by foot.

-This subtropical paradise known for the Sunset Celebration with a glowing pink and red sun sinking into the Gulf of Mexico horizon, is surrounded by natural beauty, crystal clear water and coral reef, located several miles off shore.
+This is a subtropical paradise known for the Sunset Celebration with a glowing pink and red sun sinking into the Gulf of Mexico horizon.
+It is surrounded by natural beauty, crystal clear water and the coral reef is located several miles off shore.

 Photo credit: © Florida Keys News Bureau, Andy Newman, Bob Krist, Ken Stanek